jrstnly/sardius_feed_wp_plugin/README.md

 For support and feature requests, please contact the plugin developer.

 ## Changelog

+### Version 1.2.0
+- **Removed archive page functionality**: The plugin no longer creates a virtual archive page at the root slug URL
+- **Enhanced shortcode support**: All archive functionality is now available through the `[sardius_media_archive]` shortcode
+- **Simplified architecture**: Removed unnecessary post type registration and archive template handling
+- **Improved flexibility**: Users can now place media archives anywhere on their site using shortcodes
+- **Cleaner URLs**: Only individual media item URLs are created, no conflicting archive routes

 ### Version 1.1.0
 - Added pagination support for large datasets